sccn/eegstats/README.md

 # Graphic interface

 The plugin may be used from the command line or from its GUI.
+After installing the plugin using the EEGLAB plugin manager (EEGLAB menu item **File > Manage EEGLAB extensions**), you may load the tutorial dataset "eeglab_data.set" from the "sample_data" folder of eeglab (or simply type "eeglab cont" on the MATLAB command line).
+Then use EEGLAB menu item **Tools > EEG freq/power statistics** and following UI will pop up.
+In this UI, you may select frequency ranges of interest, electrodes, and other spectral parameters.
+You may also select to compute individual alpha frequency or alpha asymmetry between electrodes of your choice.
 See the [pop_eegstats.m](https://github.com/arnodelorme/eegstats/blob/master/pop_eegstats.m) header for more information.

 ![](eegstats_gui.png)